Ady Setiawan

-Ady Setiawan (born 10 September 1994), is an Indonesian professional footballer who plays for Liga 1 club RANS Nusantara.
+Ady Setiawan (born 10 September 1994) is an Indonesian professional footballer who plays for Liga 1 club Dewa United.
 A versatile player, Can has also played as a right-back, defensive midfielder and centre-back.

 Club career

 Martapura FC

 Setiawan started his professional career in 2015 with Liga 2 club Martapura, which was renamed in 2021 to Dewa United after an acquisition.
 At Martapura, which was based in South Kalimantan province, Setiawan played in 42 matches and scored 12 goals.

 Barito Putera

 Setiawan in 2018 signed a one-year contract with Liga 1 club Barito Putera, which is based in the same province as Martapura.
 Setiawan scored three goals in 35 matches in the 2018 Liga 1 season.

 Persela Lamongan

 Setiawan in 2020 moved to Persela Lamongan for the 2020 Liga 1 season that only lasted for three matches.
 Cash-strapped Persela failed to extend his contract after one year.